Yipara logoYipara

 A rotten or severely decayed tooth causes constant pain, even if your cat tries to hide it.
 The tooth can become infected, forming an abscess that may cause facial swelling, nasal discharge, or eye discharge on the affected side.
 Cats may stop eating, drool, paw at their mouth, or only chew on one side.
 Left untreated, the infection can spread to the jawbone or bloodstream (sepsis), which is life-threatening.
 The treatment is almost always extraction — cats do remarkably well even after having multiple teeth removed.

-How do you treat gum disease in cats?
+How do you treat gum concerns in cats?

 +

 Treatment depends on the stage.
-Stage 1 (gingivitis) is reversible with professional dental cleaning to remove tartar and plaque, followed by daily brushing at home.
+Stage 1 (gum inflammation) is reversible with professional dental cleaning to remove tartar and plaque, followed by daily brushing at home.
 Stages 2-3 require deep cleaning under the gum line, and loose or damaged teeth may need extraction.
 Stage 4 often requires multiple extractions.
-For cat stomatitis (severe mouth inflammation), full-mouth extraction is sometimes the only effective treatment.
-Your vet may also prescribe antibiotics, anti-inflammatory medications, or pain relief.
+For cat severe oral inflammation (severe mouth inflammation), full-mouth extraction is sometimes the only effective treatment.
+Your vet may also prescribe medication, supportive care, or pain relief.
 Prevention through regular dental care is far easier than treatment.

 +

-Cats can survive with periodontal disease, but it significantly impacts their quality of life.
-Periodontal disease causes chronic pain, difficulty eating, weight loss, and bad breath.
+Cats can survive with dental concerns, but it significantly impacts their quality of life. dental concerns causes chronic pain, difficulty eating, weight loss, and bad breath.
 The bacteria from infected gums can enter the bloodstream and affect the heart, kidneys, and liver — organs already vulnerable in older cats.
 With proper treatment (professional cleaning, extractions if needed, and ongoing dental care), cats can live comfortably.
 Many cats actually become more active and eat better after having painful teeth removed.

 What are the symptoms of a cat tooth infection?